hamishhuggard/ODINs/README.md

-# ODINs
-Analyzing data from NIWA ODIN-SD instruments.
+Analysis of data from NIWA ODIN-SD instruments using R.